 The following list contains key signs and symptoms that you should watch out for if you or someone you love sustains a head injury.
 These could occur in the minutes, hours or days after the injury takes place.

-Concussion occurs most often in contact sports such as american football or car accidents.
-This is because concussion is caused by a sudden and severe bump to the head.
+A concussion occurs most often in contact sports such as American football or car accidents.
+This is because a concussion is caused by a sudden and severe bump to the head.
 The brain actually bumps off the inside of the skull, which causes mild deterioration in brain cells.

 While sustaining one concussion in your lifetime isn’t going to cause any major long term brain damage, living a life which involves regular concussions can lead to CTE, or Chronic traumatic encephalopathy.